bagbag/tstdl/base/source/enumeration/README.md

 ## Features

 - **Named Enums:** Associate a string name with an enum-like object, retrievable at runtime.
-- **Type-Safe:** Leverages TypeScript's type inference to provide strong type safety for enum members.
+- **Type-Safe:** Leverages TypeScript's `const` generics for strong type safety on enum members.
 - **Lightweight:** A minimal implementation with no external dependencies.
 - **Memory-Efficient:** Uses a `WeakMap` to store enum names, allowing for garbage collection if the enum object is no longer referenced.

 ## Core Concepts

-In standard TypeScript, when you define an `enum`, its declared name (e.g., `enum Status { ... }`) is lost during compilation.
-The compiled output is just a JavaScript object.
-This makes it difficult for runtime systems, like an ORM or a validation library, to identify the enum "type" by name.
+In standard TypeScript, the declared name of an `enum` (e.g., `enum Status { ... }`) is lost during compilation.
+The output is just a JavaScript object, making it difficult for runtime systems like an ORM, serializer, or validation library to identify the enum "type" by name.

-The `@tstdl/base/enumeration` module solves this by providing a `defineEnum` function.
+This module solves the problem by providing a `defineEnum` function.
 It takes an enum-like object and a string name, and stores this association in a global, memory-safe registry (`WeakMap`).
 This allows other parts of your application to retrieve the enum's registered name at runtime using `getEnumName` or `tryGetEnumName`.

 This pattern is especially powerful for framework development, where you might need to generate database schemas, UI components, or validation rules based on an enum type identified by its name.